Mint3y/mtrx2700-a3/README.md

 ## 🏁 Integration and Flow

 Players must **complete each puzzle** to progress through a sequence of five “doors.”
-Each STM32 board acts as one level.
+Each module acts as one level.
 Upon solving a puzzle, the system:
 - Provides success/failure feedback (LED, buzzer, motor)
 - Sends or triggers the next challenge (via UART or external signal)